JSON2Type

 Commands

-- Convert JSON to Type: Converts selected text or uses clipboard if no selection.
+- Convert JSON to Type: Converts selected text (requires a selection).

-- Convert JSON from Clipboard: Converts JSON currently in the clipboard; available in Command Palette, editor context menu, and Terminal toolbar.
+- Convert JSON from Clipboard: Converts JSON in the clipboard; available in Command Palette, editor context menu, and Terminal title bar.